Understanding the 0.5 HP per Cubic Inch Rule of Thumb

 Aircraft vs Automotive Engines

 As we previously calculated, the power density of direct drive aircraft engines is about 0.5 hp/cubic inch.
 Automotive engines have much higher power densities.
 However, there are other reasons why direct drive engines are used in aircraft.
 High rpm engines require a reduction gear (transmission).
 This adds weight and complexity.
 Direct drive engines do not need a transmission.
-As a result, they are actually lighter despite their lower power density.
+As a result, they are actually lighter overall despite their lower power density.
 They are also more reliable because there are fewer moving parts.
 Additionally, the lower power density of direct drive engines allows is to be air cooled.
 Higher power densities require liquid cooling, which requires additional components and additional weight.

 The Rotax engine includes a reduction gear and liquid cooling without a significant compromise in weight or reliablity.
 As an added benefit, the higher rpm allows unleaded lower octane automotive fuels to be used in Rotax engines.
 Direct drive engines running at lower rpm need additives to increase the octane rating to prevent engine knocking.